17-11-2010

 But in the context of strengthening the accountability of leaders, the law has provided another possibility: the action for damages brought by shareholders.
 This may be a group of shareholders representing at least one-twentieth of the capital, a shareholder acting alone, an association of shareholders.
 We're talking about derivative action.

-An action for damages against the officials (social or individual) is prescribed by three years (or 10 years if the crime).
-The limitation period runs from the harmful or in case of concealment from his revelation.
+An action for damages against the officials (social or individual) is prescribed by three years (or 10 years if criminal).
+The limitation period depends on the harmfulness or concealment of the wrongdoing.

-From these developments one can see that the allocation of obligations as a leader comes equally important corollary: the ability to initiate its own civil liability (and sometimes criminal cases of serious misconduct).
+From these developments one can see that the allocation of a leader’s duties follows an equally important corollary: the ability to initiate one’s own civil liability (and occasionally criminal cases of serious misconduct).
 This corollary has the obvious consequence that, if convicted, the repair will be paid by the head injury, and not by the company.

-In all cases, please seek advice from an experienced French Lawyer when you have a question for the realization of an operation, or if you are sued in civil liability and so on.
+In all cases, please seek advice from an experienced French lawyer when you have a question about the realization of an operation, if you are sued in civil liability and so on.